 The Pixley Biogas Anaerobic Digester in Tulare County, California, has taken advantage of multiple documented sources of public funding.
-The 1.4-million-gallon digester - part of the state's first pipeline cluster - is housed on 4J Farms Dairy and is supplied by manure from 1,800 dairy cows, as well as food waste trucked in from surrounding communities.
-Installed in 2014, the project received federal and state financing for construction and ongoing income from California's Low Carbon Fuel Standard (LCFS) carbon credit market.
-It utilized a \$4.6 million grant from the California Energy Commission's (CEC) vehicle surcharge program, on top of funding from the U.S. Department of Agriculture, though the specific amount is unknown due to a lack of transparency from USDA's Environmental Quality Incentive Program.
-The company contracted to construct the digester projected the total cost of the project at \$12 million.
-A 2020 report to the California Energy Commission noted that the digester would not have been economically viable without federal and state grant support.
+The 1.4-million-gallon digester - part of the state's first pipeline cluster77 - is housed on 4J Farms Dairy and is supplied by manure from 1,800 dairy cows, as well as food waste trucked in from surrounding communities.78 Installed in 2014, the project received federal and state financing for construction and ongoing income from California's Low Carbon Fuel Standard (LCFS) carbon credit market.79 It utilized a \$4.6 million grant from the California Energy Commission's (CEC) vehicle surcharge program, on top of funding from the U.S. Department of Agriculture, though the specific amount is unknown due to a lack of transparency from USDA's Environmental Quality Incentive Program.80 The company contracted to construct the digester projected the total cost of the project at \$12 million.81 A 2020 report to the California Energy Commission for a state grant support.82